paccao/allerthsbageri.se/backend/README.md

 In order to decouple various parts of the backend, we use a minimal DI implementation to manage dependencies with enough flexibility for our needs.
 If we need more advanced features in the future, we could use the built-in features of Fastify, or switch to a DI framework.
 But for now, it's good to minimise the number of dependencies and avoid unnecessary complexity.

+In our current implementation, we create one instance of all our dependencies in the dependency container which are shared for the entire app instance by default.
+They can be overridden for specific modules as needed.

+For example, the app instance by default uses the same connection to the database, making the DB connection act like a singleton.
 #### Best practices

 When creating a function or class that expects the `DependencyContainer` as an argument, it's recommended to narrow the type with something like `Pick<DependencyContainer, 'db'>` to clearly document which dependencies are needed: